Skip to content

 Where to Order

 Death certificates in South Carolina are issued by the South Carolina Department of Health and Environmental Control, Vital Records.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit South Carolina Department of Health and Environmental Control, Vital Records